Nebraska Lottery: 2by2

 2by2, also played in Kansas and North Dakota, is drawn nightly.
 Two red numbers and two white numbers (each 1 through 26) are drawn.
 Games are $1; there are seven ways to win.
 Matching all four numbers wins $22,000; it is doubled if won on a Tuesday, and the ticket was bought for seven consecutive draws.

 Mega Millions

 In 1996, six lotteries began The Big Game; it became Mega Millions in 2002.
 In January 2010, Mega Millions and Powerball became available to lotteries which had either game.
 Mega Millions became available in Nebraska on March 20, 2010.

 Mega Millions is drawn Tuesdays and Fridays; its jackpots begin at $40 million and continues to grow by at least $5 million each drawing until it is won.

 Powerball

 Nebraska joined Powerball in 1994.
-Powerball jackpots begin at $40 million and continues to grow by at least $10 million each drawing until it is won; it is drawn Wednesdays and Saturdays.
+Powerball jackpots begin at $40 million and continues to grow by at least $10 million each drawing until it is won; it is drawn on Mondays Wednesdays and Saturdays.

 The then-largest lottery prize in American history for a single set of numbers was on a Nebraska ticket for Powerball in a 2006 drawing.
 The entire $365 million was shared by eight people, who chose the cash option.